 Dr. Cynthia “Cissy” Fowler is Chair of the Sociology and Anthropology Department and a Professor at Wofford College.
-Fowler is a devoted anthropologist who is committed to academic and engaged scholarship, which for her involves teaching undergraduate anthropology courses; performing service for the College; engaging with the community through participation in local and professional organizations; reviewing and editing academic publications; and conducting research and writing.
-Ecological anthropology is her main subfield, and she is interested in human interactions with more-than-humans along dimensions aligning with three specific elements: earth, fire, and water.
-Two areas of interest in Eastern Indonesia are water grabbing as it links to customary territorial systems and Sumbanese Islanders’ relationships with the fresh and marine water in their landscapes.
-In her western Carolinas home, her focus is on understandings of fire ecology in the Blue Ridge Mountains and how those influence land management, particularly in public lands.
+Fowler is a devoted anthropologist who is committed to academic and engaged scholarship, involving teaching undergraduate anthropology courses; engaging with communities through service and participation in local and professional organizations; reviewing and editing academic manuscripts; and doing fieldwork and writing.
+Fowler’s main areas of study concerns biosocial dynamics, fire ecology, freshwater and marine biology, and science and technology studies.

 Fowler has published her research results in articles and books, including Fire Otherwise: Ethnobiology of Burning for a Changing World (2018), Biosocial Synchrony on Sumba: Multispecies Interactions and Environmental Variations in Indonesia (2016), and Ignition Stories: Indigenous Fire Ecology in the Indo-Australian Monsoon Zone (2013).
 Fowler is the co-editor alongside Dr. Elizabeth Olson of the monograph series Global Change/Global Health published by the University of Arizona Press.
 She co-edits, together with Dr. Steve Wolverton, the Contributions in Ethnobiology monograph series published by the Society of Ethnobiology.
-Fowler is on the Reviewer Board of Forests.
-Fowler was co-founder and co-editor of the Society’s open access journal Ethnobiology Letters.
+Fowler was co-founder and co-editor of the Society’s open access journal Ethnobiology Letters and sits on the Editorial Board of the Journal of Pyrogeography.

 Publications